SCROLLER - A Stochastic ContROL approach to machine Learning with applications to Environmental Risk models

 Stochastic analysis is the mathematical study of uncertainty over time.
 In particular, stochastic optimal control theory is a tool for making optimal decisions over time under uncertainty.
 The reason for working with stochastic models, as opposed to deterministic ones, is that most real-life problems are influenced by uncertain factors.
 Weather, politics, climate change and human actions are potential sources of uncertainty.

 During the last decade, there has been a vast technological development and growth in computational power.
-In addition, digitalisation implies that
+In addition, digitization implies that

 big data is available in many different settings.
 Machine learning is a set of mathematical algorithms and techniques which enable computers to improve at performing tasks with experience.
 Examples of ML algorithms are neural networks and reinforcement learning.